splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/respond-to-incident.rst

      - :strong:`Description`

    * - Triggered
      - Triggered incidents are considered active and open.
-Triggered incidents notify responders as defined by the steps in the associated service's incident workflow.
+Triggered incidents notify responders as defined by the steps in the associated incident policy's incident workflow.

    * - Acknowledged
      - Acknowledged incidents are considered valid and under investigation.
 Setting an incident status to acknowledged prevents further notifications.